 Be brave.
-Your child has many goose eggs in their future.
+Your child has many goose eggs in their future!
 The trick is learning which ones are worth seeking medical advice for.
 These are the cases where you should call a doctor:

-- Call the doctor of your child vomits or loses consciousness briefly after a head bump.
+- If your child vomits or loses consciousness briefly after a head bump

 - If they seem irritable, tired, or generally out of it

 - If your child falls from a height of 3 feet or more

-- call the doctor or if they fell while being propelled as on a swing
+- If they fell while being propelled on a swing or other toy

 Babies are constantly putting things in their mouths which puts them at risk of choking.
 Encourage your child to cough, which may dislodge the object.
 Begin first aid if your child can’t breathe, cough, or cry; makes high-pitched noises while breathing in; is blue in the face; or loses consciousness.